 - Pupsicles — You can freeze yogurt to create a fun frozen treat for your furry friend.
 You can also use yogurt to make DIY doggie ice cream to cool off your canine.

-- In Pupcakes — Yogurt is included in many homemade dog cupcake (aka “pupcake”) recipes as a cake ingredient, or a simple frosting for Fido.
+- In Pupcakes — Yogurt is included in many dog cake pops, homemade dog cupcakes (aka “pupcake”), and other canine-friendly treats as a cake ingredient or a simple frosting for Fido.

 - Sweetening The Deal — If your dog doesn’t enjoy taking his daily supplement or medication(s), disguising it within a spoonful of yogurt can entice him to gobble it down without issue.